Are you looking for the best blogging platforms for your business?

 - The blogging features are not as good as other platforms on this list.

-The basic Wix website builder has a free plan and includes a Wix subdomain.
+The primary Wix website builder has a free plan and a Wix subdomain.
 Premium plans start at $8.50 per month.

 Best Blogging Platforms: FAQ